solace-ken/sae/README.md

-# sae
+# SOLACE Menu

- SOLACE App Engine
+The main menu and app loader for SOLACE Network apps.